-At the end of the progression, the web and finished parts are separated from one another by a lance operation and the final parts slide down a conveyor belt.
+At the end of the progression, the web and finished parts are separated from one another by a lance operation, and the final parts slide down a conveyor belt.
 An operator at the end of the belt inspects and organizes the output.
 Once the progressive die-cutting process is completed, the Nissan badge undergoes anodizing and pad printing.
 Anodizing is an electro-chemical process that converts the aluminum surface into a durable, corrosion-resistant, and high-energy surface.
 Pad printing, an offset printing technique, transfers black ink into the recessed letters of the anodized badge.
-To learn more about pad printing, learn our blog Fundamentals of pad printing.

 Advantages of progressive die-cutting

 Suited for high production volumes, progressive stamping is particularly favored for its efficiency and reduced cycle times.
 The form, profile, and size of the part play a critical role in determining its fit for progressive stamping.
 This cutting method is ideal when project volumes are high and registration requirements are feasible.